spookyTanya/frontend-component-task/README.md

 - Member - can only view and share gems and folders

 Goals:
-- [ ] Make checkboxes(images inside [materials folder](/materials)) and dropdowns components (without native select, checkbox and without UI Frameworks)
+- [ ] Make checkboxes(if you want custom implementation to use there is provided images inside [materials folder](/materials)) and dropdowns components
 - [ ] Callback on changing user role(dropdown) will return current role and checkbox state
-- [ ] On save invoke callback with current value with role and checkbox states
+- [ ] On button click invoke callback with current value with role and checkbox states

 Bonus points: